Marketing Analytics - Success Through Analysis

 The importance of marketing analyics is obvious: if something costs more than it returns, it's not a good long-term business strategy.
 In a 2008 study, the Lenskold Group found that "companies making improvements in their measurement and ROI capabilities were more likely to report outgrowing competitors and a higher level of effectiveness and efficiency in their marketing."
 Simply put: Knowledge is power.

-In search marketing in particular, knowledge comes in the form of keywords.
+In search marketing in particular, one of the most powerful marketing performance metrics comes in the form of keywords.
 Keywords tell you exactly what is on the mind of your current and potential customers.
 In fact, the most valuable long-term benefit of engaging in paid and natural search marketing isn't incremental traffic to your website, it's the keyword data contained within each click which can be utliized to inform and optimize other business processes.

 - Product Design: Keywords can reveal exactly what features or solutions your customers are looking for.